Of Counsel / Los Angeles

 Holly A. Jones

 Holly Jones is Of Counsel in the firm's Los Angeles office and a member of its Litigation practice group.
 She has extensive experience representing clients in complex commercial disputes in state and federal court litigation, pre-litigation, arbitrations, and mediations.
-Her civil representations include defending clients in media and entertainment cases, legal malpractice defense, securities litigation, contractual disputes, class actions, and appeals.
-Representative matters include representing clients in a defamation and invasion of privacy action which resulted in an early dismissal based on a successful Anti-SLAPP motion and representing an international law firm in an arbitration resulting in the successful defense against a claim in excess of $20 million.
+Her civil representations include representing clients in public utilities law, commercial torts, media and entertainment cases, legal malpractice defense, contractual disputes, class actions, and appeals.
+Ms. Jones also has experience in representing energy companies in regulatory proceedings.
+Representative matters include representing a utility before the Public Utilities Commission in a complaint proceeding resulting in a successful motion to dismiss, representing clients in a defamation and invasion of privacy action which resulted in an early dismissal based on a successful Anti-SLAPP motion, and representing an international law firm in an arbitration resulting in the successful defense against a claim in excess of $20 million.
 Ms. Jones has also performed a significant amount of pro bono work on behalf of both individual and institutional clients.

 Prior to joining Carlsmith Ball, Ms. Jones was an associate at Gibson, Dunn & Crutcher and previously served as an Appellate Division Law Clerk at the United States Attorney's Office in Washington, D.C.